Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Results

 To visualize which characteristic flare energy is responsible for most of the enhancement, Fig.~\ref{fig:DMM_rel_integ} shows the percentage contribution of each energy bin to $\Delta M^F/M^Q$ for all the simulations performed.
 The value of this energy depends on both the orbital separation and the activity level--and thus the quiescent XUV luminosity--of the star.
 For a fixed orbital separation, the characteristic flare energy which is responsible for the greatest mass loss enhancement is always higher for the high-activity phase.

 We now focus on the impact of varying the orbital distance, or equivalently, the stellar irradiance.
 This is particularly important for assessing the overall effect of flares on the atmospheres of planets within the HZ, as the removal of any primordial H-He envelope is thought to be a necessary condition for potential habitability.
 Regardless of the stellar activity level (i.e., choice of FFD), the larger the orbital separation the higher the characteristic flare energy which produces the greatest mass loss enhancement.
-As detailed in \S~\ref{sec:discussion}, this is due to the combined effect of the shift in the $\delta_M(E)$:$E$ curve (Fig. \ref{fig:Efl_Mloss}) and the different slopes of the FFDs.
-The fractional mass loss enhancement during the high-activity phase increases from approximately 27\% at 0.01 AU to around 66\% at 0.1 AU, rising to about 88\% at 0.18 AU and roughly 126\% at 0.36 AU.
-In comparison, the enhancement during the low-activity phase increases from approximately 2.4\% to 6.3\%, then to 8.1-11\% at 0.18-0.36 AU.
-We conclude that when the planet is closer to its host star, it is proportionally less affected by flaring activity.
-In other words, at 0.01 AU atmospheric loss is driven primarily by the higher level of quiescent irradiation, rather than by flares.
+As detailed in Sect.~\ref{sec:discussion}, this is due to the combined effect of the shift in the $\delta_M(E)$:$E$ curve (Fig. \ref{fig:Efl_Mloss}) and the different slopes of the FFDs.
+For the Earth-like planet, the fractional mass loss enhancement during the high-activity phase increases from $\approx 9.5\%$ at 0.01 AU to $\approx 35\%$ at 0.1 AU, rising to $49\%$ at 0.18 AU and $74\%$ at 0.36 AU.
+In comparison, the enhancement during the low-activity phase increases from approximately $1\%$ to $3.4\%$, and further to $4.6$--$6.6\%$ at 0.18--0.36~AU.
+A similar trend is evident for the sub-Neptune planet, where the fractional mass loss enhancement increases from $27\%$ at 0.01 AU to approximately $66\%$, $88\%$, and $126\%$ at 0.1, 0.18, and 0.36 AU, respectively, during the high-activity phase.
+In the low-activity phase, the enhancement rises from $2.4\%$ to $6.3\%$, and further to $8.1$--$11\%$ at 0.18--0.36~AU.
+We conclude that, when the planet is closer to its host star, it is proportionally less affected by flaring activity.
+In other words, at 0.01~AU, atmospheric loss is driven primarily by the elevated level of quiescent irradiation rather than by flares.